 The New Afrika Shrine showcases some of Fela’s artwork and also serves as a sort of community center.

 Visit during the day and you’re sure to be greeted by many friendly and chatty locals eager to show you around.
 Or do like Emmanuel Macron did and come at night during one of the Shrine’s weekend concert events, which are sure to offer you a crazy night out in Lagos.

 For a real treat, visit Lagos during the annual Felabration festival and feel the Shrine pulse with Afrobeats.

-It’s located in Ikeja, which means a long drive if you’re staying in the islands, but it’s well worth it (and can be easily combined with the nearby Kalakuta Republic Museum).
-In my opinion, it’s one of the most exciting things to do in Lagos!
+The New Afrika Shrine is located in Ikeja, which means a long drive if you’re staying in the islands.
+But this Lagos icon is well worth the journey (and can be easily combined with the nearby Kalakuta Republic Museum).
+In my opinion, it’s one of the most fun things to do in Lagos Nigeria!